MurkyMeow/metro-town/README.md

   },
-  "facebookAppId": "<facebook_id>", // optional facebook app link "assetsPath": "<path_to_graphics_assets>", // optional, for asset generation "oauth": {
+  "facebookAppId": "<facebook_id>", // optional facebook app link "assetsPath": "<path_to_graphics_assets>", // optional, for asset generation "season": "spring", // optional, defaults to spring; season for all servers, seasons are "spring", "summer", "autumn" and "winter"
+  "holiday": "none", // optional, defaults to none; holiday for all servers, holidays are "none", "halloween", "christmas", "stpatricks" and "easter"
+  "oauth": {
 		"google": {
 			"clientID": "<CLIENT_ID_HERE>",